cta-epfl/downloadservice/README.md

 ## Installation

-For `production` use to install dependencies just run :
+For use as a JupyterHub service, run:
 ```
 poetry install
 ```